Why Study Science?

 One of the best reasons for studying science is the wide variety of career opportunities that the graduate has access to.
 A science degree is a well established platform to a surprisingly wide range of careers outside science (e.g. management, sales) as well as within science (research, teaching).

 Career opportunities will be subject to your choice of specialist exit pathways.
-The Bachelor of Science (Hons) (Common Entry) is the gateway for four Level 8 BSc (Hons) degrees in Waterford Institute of Technology, which include the BSc (Hons) in Pharmaceutical Science, BSc (Hons) in Molecular Biology with Biopharmaceutical Science, BSc (Hons) in Food Science and Innovation and BSc (Hons) in Physics for Modern Technology.
+Science (Common Entry) is the gateway for four Level 8 BSc (Hons) degrees in Waterford Institute of Technology, which include the BSc (Hons) in Pharmaceutical Science, BSc (Hons) in Molecular Biology with Biopharmaceutical Science, BSc (Hons) in Food Science and Innovation and BSc (Hons) in Physics for Modern Technology.
 At the end of first year you will be asked to select one of the courses to study in order to obtain your final award.
 For more information on career opportunities visit the following courses:

 Follow on study: